-Integrative Therapy & Healing Practices specialization - Written Comprehensive Examination Students in the Integrative Therapy & Healing Practices specialization who have successfully completed at least 29 units of Ph.D. coursework and who are in good standing are eligible to complete the written comprehensive examination.
+Integrative Therapy & Healing Practices specialization - Written Comprehensive Examination Students in the Integrative Therapy & Healing Practices specialization who have successfully completed at least 29 units of Ph.D. coursework and who are in good academic standing with no failing grades are eligible to complete the written comprehensive examination.